Marffe/Page_base_syntax/README.md

 - Minor changes to description text in the MD file
 - Added a list of changes

+### 20/10/2022

+- Added a h1 for titles on projects
+- Added two comments in the JS file

 ### To do

 - Remade SASS